momentohq/public-dev-docs/docs/develop/authentication/permissions.md

 * [API keys](/develop/authentication/api-keys.md): long-lived, durable values for programmatic usage
 * [Tokens](/develop/authentication/tokens.md): short-lived, limited-scope values for temporary usage by individuals (users or devices)

-You can create API keys directly in the [Momento console](https://console.gomomento.com/tokens) but you are required to create tokens programmatically.
-Let's talk about the options you have when limiting the permission set for an API key or token.
+You can create API keys directly in the [Momento console](https://console.gomomento.com/tokens), but you are required to create tokens programmatically.
+Let's talk about the options you have when limiting the permission set for an API key or token using access control.

 ## Scope